Mr. Burns: Role in The Simpsons

 Mr. Burns's state of mind is the subject of frequent jokes on the show.
 At times, he appears to be completely removed from reality and modern conventions.
 He continually fails to recognize Homer Simpson or remember his name, even though many of the recent major events in Mr. Burns's life have involved Homer in some way.
 Mr. Burns is, for the most part, unaware of the townspeople's general dislike of him.
 He also displays mannerisms that are considered outdated, such as practicing phrenology, writing with a quill pen, and using an antique view camera to take photographs.
 He is also angered when Springfield Elementary children mock his dated car, saying it was "the first car to outrun a man!"
 Mr. Burns refers to many celebrities of the late 19th and early 20th centuries in the present tense, assuming they are still alive.
 In "Homer at the Bat", Mr. Burns instructs Smithers to recruit dead-ball-era players, such as Honus Wagner and Cap Anson for the plant's softball team, and has to be told that all of them died long ago.
 He also once rewarded Homer for being the first to arrive at work with a ticket to the 1939 World's Fair.
 However, despite his obvious senility and social ineptitude, Mr. Burns is an extraordinarily clever businessman, as he has lost his fortune several times, only to regain it a very brief time later.
 In the episode "The Old Man and the Lisa", Mr. Burns loses his fortune and regains it by opening a recycling plant, which allows him to regain his nuclear power plant.
-Additionally, in the episode "The Seemingly Never-Ending Story", Mr. Burns loses both his fortune and nuclear power plant to the Rich Texan after losing a scavenger hunt, but eventually gains both backs after a series of events that includes him briefly working at Moe's Tavern.
+Additionally, in the episode "The Seemingly Never-Ending Story", Mr. Burns loses both his fortune and nuclear power plant to the Rich Texan after losing a scavenger hunt, but eventually gains both back after a series of events that includes him briefly working at Moe's Tavern.